How to become a ski instructor

 A large amount of people can now speak a second language, enabling them to travel and access education courses only available abroad.

-Sometimes the lifestyle and the quality of life is better in a foreign country than the homeland, pushing the individual to move and attend courses in the hosting area.
-Specially in the EU the main ski areas are on the Alps, migrations to those countries is a natural consequence of this geographical advantage.
+Sometimes the lifestyle and the quality of life is better in a foreign country than the homeland, pushing individuals to move and attend courses in the hosting area.

 To this day the most part of national educational system run their courses and exams in the language of origin.